 An economic needs assessment was undertaken to determine the need for commercial and community uses in Ellen Grove, now and in the future.
 The analysis determined that there is currently an undersupply of childcare centres in the area to service the existing and growing population.

-Ellen Grove has approximately 361 children Aged 0-5 years with zero Childcare Centres in the suburb itself to accommodate them.
+Ellen Grove has approximately 361 children Aged 0-5 years with no existing Childcare Centres in the suburb itself to accommodate them.
 Furthermore, Ellen Grove falls within the Forest Lake – Doolandella catchment at a SA2 level.
 In 2020 this catchment recorded a supply of six long day care centres with a total number of licensed places of 624.
 However, the number of children aged between 0 – 5 years old in the catchment is 2,831 and is significantly greater than then number of places that the catchment offers.
 This further indicates a substantial undersupply of childcare services in the area.

 An economic needs assessment was undertaken to determine the need for commercial and community uses in Ellen Grove, now and in the future.
 The assessment found that Ellen Grove is under-supplied with service stations.
 By applying a benchmark of 4,500 persons per service station in Brisbane to the forecast study area (2km radius of the site) for a population of more than 18,000 persons in 2036 it was found that local demand will be equivalent to up to four service stations by 2036.
 At present, there is only one service station located within this study area.